Pgalante/WallaceV3/docs/b8e390e207cea9b578d061b46543a37c379de9f7/crr.md

 The Alpha diversity component in Wallace allows for calculation of...

 Before you begin, please follow the [Wallace v3 installastion instructions](installation_instructions.md) and [Download the prepared datasets](Data.md)

+For more information about this component, please see our [demonstration video for multiple species analyses](https://youtu.be/eXqyctCFJ0U)

 **Instructions**